 1001.4.1 Initial Approval.
-Sampling for initial approval shall be done by, or under the supervision of, experienced personnel familiar with this type of work.
+Sampling for initial approval shall be done by, or under the supervision of the District Geologist.

 1001.4.1.1 Mines and Quarries.
 Producers should be reminded that all quarries will be sampled initially on a "ledge" basis regardless of intended use.
-The Initial Sample will be obtained for Laboratory testing from each ledge of stone which varies from the adjacent material.
+The Initial Sample will be obtained for Laboratory testing from each ledge of stone that varies from the adjacent material.
 Sampling shall be in compliance with all federal, state and local safety requirements.
-It is suggested the sample be obtained from the pile after each ledge has been excavated.
+It is suggested that the sample be obtained from the pile after each ledge has been excavated.

 1004.4.1.2 New Formations or Special Investigations for Portland Cement Concrete Pavement Aggregates.
-The District is to consult with Materials, prior to sampling.
+The District is to consult with Central Office Construction and Materials prior to sampling.

 1001.4.1.2.1 A new formation is defined as one the department has not previously tested and approved for PCCP.
-It shall also apply to a new source of a previously tested formation if an examination of the new source indicated the material may have different properties.
+It shall also apply to a new source of a previously tested formation if an examination of the new source indicates that the material may have different properties.

 1001.4.1.2.2 Special investigations are instances such as testing a previously rejected ledge in combination with approved ledges or other situations the department chooses to investigate.

-1001.4.1.2.3 Initial approval for new formations or special investigations for use in PCCP shall start with a review of the service performance of concrete pavement utilizing aggregate from that formation and source (or nearby source).
+Initial approval for new formations or special investigations for use in PCCP shall start with a review of the service performance of concrete pavement utilizing aggregate from that formation and source (or nearby source).
 The paving could be city, county, commercial, etc. As much documentation as possible on age, mix design, etc. should be collected and a field review of the installations performed.
-If service performance is poor, the review may stop at this point and no testing be done.
+If service performance is poor, the review may stop at this point and no testing performed.
 If service performance is satisfactory, sampling and testing may proceed.
+Approval of formations for use in production of aggregate for PCCP will require completion of AASHTO T161 Resistance of Concrete to Rapid Freezing and Thawing.